Student Services - Attendance

-- Three (3) long tardies are considered an absence (arriving to school 30 minutes late or more).
-In addition, three (3) occurrences of students leaving early (students leaving school early 30 minutes or more) are also considered an absence.
+- Three (3) long tardies are considered an absence (arriving at school 30 minutes late or more).
+In addition, three (3) occurrences of students leaving early (students leaving school 30 minutes early or more) are also considered an absence.

 What is an excused absence?

-Illness, bereavement of a family member, court hearings are considered excused absences (please be specific about the type of illness your child has when writing a note or sending an email, cold, flu, fever dental apt etc.) Being out of town, visiting grandparents, going to Disneyland on a school day are considered unexcused.
-These are State guidelines.
+Illness, bereavement of a family member, court hearings are considered excused absences (please be specific about the type of illness your child has when writing a note or sending an email, cold, flu, fever, dental appointment, etc.) Being out of town, visiting grandparents, going to Disneyland on a school day are considered unexcused.
+These are state guidelines.

 I went on vacation and sent a letter.
 Why am I being told my child has unexcused absences?

-Regardless of whether or not you sent a note, vacation time is not considered excused.
+Regardless of whether or not you send a note, vacation time is not considered excused.
 This is true of personal days as well.

 Then why should I send a note?

-What do I need to put in my child’s absence letter if he or she missed school?
+What do I need to put in my child’s absence letter if he or she misses school?

 • Student name